-The Queensland Competition Authority (QCA) has been directed by the Treasurer and Minister for Trade (the Treasurer) to conduct a price monitoring investigation of the Gladstone Area Water Board (GAWB) for the period from 1 July 2015 to 30 June 2020.
+The Queensland Competition Authority (QCA) was directed by the former Treasurer and Minister for Trade to conduct a price monitoring investigation of the Gladstone Area Water Board (GAWB) for the period from 1 July 2015 to 30 June 2020.
 The Referral forms Appendix A.